epfl-ada/ada-2021-project-aibohphobia/README.md

 4. Provided enough time, comparison of media coverage depending on gender in most popular media

-- Instead of filtering the dataset to keep only the "top k media sources", filter the quotes based on a list of most popular media sources (e.g.: most printed/bought newspapers worldwide)
+- Instead of filtering the dataset to keep only the "top k sources of the highest count", filter the quotes based on a list of most popular media sources will bring additional/more insightful information
-- Perform the same analysis as previously